 I’ve been stocking up on frozen fruits this winter.
 I only shop once a week and I was too often pitching berries.
-I always crave a variety but if I purchase an assortment, something is always bound to bite the dust before I use all of them so I’ve been trying frozen and it’s been great.
-Smoothies, on top of cereal and now in this luscious Raspberry and Chocolate Valentine Cocktail.
+I always crave a variety but if I purchase an assortment, something is always bound to bite the dust before I use all of them so I’ve been using frozen and it’s been great.
+Strawberries in smoothies, blueberries on top of cereal and now raspberries in this luscious Raspberry and Chocolate Cocktail.

-Celebrate your Valentine’s Day with loved ones, whether that is a beau, a husband, girlfriends, or even your adult children; it’s like love in a glass.
+Celebrate your Valentine’s Day with loved ones and this Raspberry and Chocolate Cocktail, whether that is a beau, a husband, girlfriends, or even your adult children; it’s like love in a glass.

 For the Syrup

-- 12 oz fresh or frozen raspberries (thaw if using frozen)
+- 12 ounces raspberries fresh or frozen, thaw if using frozen